 Student Agenda Books / Planners: (Team Policy)

 The planners provided to students by the school are CRITICAL for students and parents to keep informed of things going on in class and at school in general.
-Due dates for projects, upcoming tests, due dates for homework, will all be noted in the planner.
+Due dates for projects, upcoming tests, and homework, will all be noted in the planner.
 Students are expected to show their planner to the parent each night to keep the parent abreast of school related items.
-Please make it part of your daily after school routine to check your child's planner each day to see what they are learning, keep abreast of upcoming due dates, etc. Students with a full week of daily agendas completed will receive additional leopard bucks as a positive consequence of their responsibility.
+Please make it part of your daily after school routine to check your child's planner and binder each day to see what they are learning, keep abreast of upcoming due dates, etc. Students with a full week of daily agendas completed will receive additional leopard bucks as a positive consequence of their responsibility.

 Absent/Tardy Policies: (School & District Policy)

 Absent: Students are given one day per day of absence to make up assignments.
 There will be a folder waiting in the "Absent Area" for each day.
 The student is expected to check with the teacher upon his/her return to class.
 At that point, the student is instructed to pick up their papers from all the days they missed, and bring their papers to me upon their return so I may note due dates for them.
 Papers are due by the date on the paper.
 Any missed lessons will be the STUDENT'S responsibility to catch up. . .
 Videos are available in class and online for them to watch on the computer in order to catch up on missed notes and examples/lessons.
 These may be completed at home.
 If needed, they are expected to schedule a time after school/before school in order to get these notes, and any tutoring needed to catch up from his/her absence.
 It is the STUDENT'S responsibility to sign up for tutoring on the sheet outside my door.
 Any papers turned in after the date written on the paper are considered late, and points will be deducted accordingly.